amyyf/christopher-allen-photography/README.md

 - [x] Rework to match updated content model - albums -> entries
 - [x] Handling for images where the title is not a single number
 - [x] Hover styles
+- [x] Should the album page title display on the image page?
+Or could we highlight the current album in the nav menu?
 - [ ] Possible different mobile and desktop homepage images? (landscape vs portrait dimensions)
 - [ ] Limit number of homepage images that can be published (`https://www.contentfulcommunity.com/t/- limit-content-entries-by-content-model-type/539/3`)
 - [ ] Size images from Contentful appropriately for album layout; can images be pre-fetched for speed?